micmelesse/3D-reconstruction-with-Neural-Networks/README.md

 ```
 sh scripts/setup_dir.sh
 ```
-After seting up the dirs, we use a shell script to download the renders and low dimensional voxel models used by choy et al to train the their network.
-We then preprocesses the dataset by serializing the data to numpy npy files for easy loading and manipulaiton.
+After setting up the dirs, we use a shell script to download the renders and low dimensional voxel models used by choy et al to train the their network.
+We then preprocesses the dataset by serializing the data to numpy npy files for easy loading and manipulation.

 ```
 sh scripts/preprocess_dataset.sh